techidaily/site-android-transfer/source/_posts/in-2024-how-to-transfer-text-messages-from-tecno-pova-6-pro-5g-to-new-phone-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 [Dr.Fone - Phone Transfer](https://tools.techidaily.com/wondershare/drfone/phone-switch/) lets you transfer data from Tecno Pova 6 Pro 5G to iPhone or iPhone to Android in 1 Click.
 It supports almost all mobiles, including iPhone, Android Samsung, LG, Sony, HTC, etc. Dr.Fone - Phone Transfer can transfer music, videos, contacts, messages, call logs, and apps between mobiles.
 If you want to transfer data between Android and iPhone, it must be the best solution for you.
 Try it free.
 Follow the steps below to know **how to transfer data between Android and iPhone**.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://youtube-tips.techidaily.com/ed-amplify-your-video-content-with-precision-insights-from-social-blade-and-youtube/"><u>[Updated] Amplify Your Video Content with Precision Insights From Social Blade & YouTube</u></a></li>
+<li><a href="https://facebook-video-content.techidaily.com/updated-becoming-a-video-marketing-vanguard-on-facebook-with-these-20-methods-for-2024/"><u>[Updated] Becoming a Video Marketing Vanguard on Facebook with These 20 Methods for 2024</u></a></li>
+<li><a href="https://games-able.techidaily.com/amplify-playtime-8-ways-to-upgrade-your-ps4/"><u>Amplify Playtime: 8 Ways to Upgrade Your PS4</u></a></li>
+<li><a href="https://technical-tips.techidaily.com/beyond-apples-offerings-unveiling-a-more-affordable-and-enhanced-vision-pro-travel-case-as-recommended-by-zdnet/"><u>Beyond Apple’s Offerings: Unveiling a More Affordable and Enhanced Vision Pro Travel Case as Recommended by ZDNet</u></a></li>
+<li><a href="https://tech-renaissance.techidaily.com/1722890793941-gadget-galore-meets-literary-luxury-discovering-laptops-smartphones-and-books-together/"><u>Gadget Galore Meets Literary Luxury: Discovering Laptops, Smartphones & Books Together!</u></a></li>
+<li><a href="https://location-social.techidaily.com/how-to-fake-snapchat-location-on-samsung-galaxy-f15-5g-drfone-by-drfone-virtual-android/"><u>How to Fake Snapchat Location on Samsung Galaxy F15 5G | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-videos-from-infinix-smart-8-hd-to-ipad-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Videos from Infinix Smart 8 HD to iPad | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-use-phone-clone-to-migrate-your-itel-p55plus-data-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Use Phone Clone to Migrate Your Itel P55+ Data? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-android-to-apple-how-to-transfer-photos-from-lava-blaze-curve-5g-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Android to Apple How To Transfer Photos From Lava Blaze Curve 5G to iPad Easily | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-android-to-apple-how-to-transfer-photos-from-realme-11-proplus-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Android to Apple How To Transfer Photos From Realme 11 Pro+ to iPad Easily | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-android-to-apple-how-to-transfer-photos-from-xiaomi-redmi-k70-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Android to Apple How To Transfer Photos From Xiaomi Redmi K70 to iPad Easily | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-easiest-guide-how-to-clone-vivo-s18-pro-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Easiest Guide How to Clone Vivo S18 Pro Phone? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-nokia-c300-to-outlook-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Nokia C300 to Outlook | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-oppo-reno-8t-5g-to-any-ios-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Oppo Reno 8T 5G to Any iOS Devices | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-vivo-y200-to-blackberry-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Vivo Y200 to BlackBerry | Dr.fone</u></a></li>
+<li><a href="https://article-posts.techidaily.com/in-2024-vintage-video-enhancements-an-80s-edition-hack-list/"><u>In 2024, Vintage Video Enhancements An 80S Edition Hack List</u></a></li>
+<li><a href="https://win11-tips.techidaily.com/resolving-it-admin-access-restricted-on-windows/"><u>Resolving 'IT Admin Access Restricted' On Windows</u></a></li>
+<li><a href="https://win-howtos.techidaily.com/small-cell-lung-cancer-sclc-is-highly-aggressive-with-rapid-growth-rates-and-early-metastasis/"><u>Small Cell Lung Cancer (SCLC) Is Highly Aggressive, with Rapid Growth Rates and Early Metastasis.</u></a></li>
+<li><a href="https://hardware-help.techidaily.com/update-your-windows-pc-ultimate-guide-to-installing-latest-bluetooth-dongle-drivers/"><u>Update Your Windows PC: Ultimate Guide to Installing Latest Bluetooth Dongle Drivers</u></a></li>
+</ul></div>